-Autumn colour at Kingston Lacy
+Autumn at Kingston Lacy

 A unique time of year

-The fernery is a great place to spot some unusual looking fungi.
+The Fernery is a great place to spot some unusual looking fungi.
 The tree ferns start to close for winter in September and October and the falling leaves mean the usually sheltered paths benefit from streams of autumn sunshine.

-Exploring the Japanese garden
+Exploring the Japanese Garden

-The 7 acre Japanese garden holds the jewel in the crown of Kingston Lacy's autumn colour.
+The 7 acre Japanese Garden holds the jewel in the crown of Kingston Lacy's autumn colour.
 There is time to lose yourself in the deep reds, rich oranges and golden yellows of the acer glade.
-In the Japanese garden there are over 40 varieties of acer and over 180 trees.
+In the Japanese Garden there are over 40 varieties of acer and over 180 trees.

 Not to be missed

 The Kitchen Garden is a flurry of activity during September and October.
 The growing spaces are harvested of fresh seasonal veg which go on sale in the Produce Shop.
 Cook up some warming autumn food with leeks, sweetcorn, kale, parsnips, squash, pumpkins and knobbly gourds.
 Take a look at the newly restored Vinery, still home to the some of the historic vines.

 The abundance of deciduous trees in the Nursey Wood means there is lots of autumn colour.
 If you have the little ones with you, this would be the perfect place to try and catch a falling leaf.
 Don't miss the peeling bark on the Paperark Maples at this time of year.